-- 1. Samples of student work in pre/post/formative assessments from low, average, and high levels of performance with your feedback included; [NOTE: Your students' assessments can take any form you desire, and a variety of assessment forms would be present during the course of your unit plan.
+- 1. Samples of student work in pre/post/formative assessments from below average, average, and above average levels of performance with your feedback included; [NOTE: Your students' assessments can take any form you desire, and a variety of assessment forms would be present during the course of your unit plan.
 Some examples include historical documentaries, research papers, traditional tests, performance recordings, portfolios, and debates.
 Select assessments designed for students to demonstrate the degree to which they have mastered the intended unit goals] - 2.
 Excel spreadsheet and graphs representing student performance data; - 3.
 Reflection paper.